 Girls wearing traditional clothes and sweet smiles

-2. Purify your minds
+2. Purify Your Minds

-Bhutan has never been colonized, which gives the people an optimism.
+Bhutan has never been colonized, which gives the people optimism.
 They laugh and enjoy life, and that is contagious.
 You can easily feel their happiness when seeing their smiling faces.

 A happy young boy with a contagious smile

-3. Let nature be your guide
+3. Let Nature be Your Guide

-4. Less is more
+4. Less is More

-The Bhutanese learned about happiness and how to bring it into and find it in their life since they were very young.
+The Bhutanese learned about happiness and how to find it in their lives when they were very young.
 Schools also offer happiness lessons.
 Life here is simple but happy.
-Kids play with mud, grass, sticks and other things easily accessible from nature.
-If these pieces of stuff are broken or lost, no need to worry.
+Kids play with mud, grass, sticks, and other easily accessible things from nature.
+If these pieces of equipment are broken or lost, no need to worry.
 These are free and can be easily replaced.
 The adults also live simply.
-They don't care about television, radio, or the internet.
+They are uninterested in television, radio, or the internet.

-It inspires us to learn to simplify our lifestyles, and be satisfied with what we have rather than want.
+It inspires us to learn to simplify our lifestyles and be satisfied with what we have rather than want.
 Simple living can give us a sense of satisfaction and happiness.

-5. Do best to help the rest
+5. Do Your Best to Help the Rest

-An old but kind man
+An old but kind man in Bhutan

 Inspired by their kindness and our social responsibility, we at My Odyssey Tours started to do our best to help children in need in Bhutan.
 If you are interested in, please read our post More Happiness Will Be Created in Bhutan for more information.

-6. Take the road less traveled
+6. Take the Road Less Traveled

 And people here are so friendly and kind.
 Kindness is a way to happiness.
 No traveler will forget his visit to Bhutan, the so-called "The Last Shangri-La".